February 14

 Captain James Cook Killed in Hawaii

-British explorer Captain James Cook died during a tense confrontation with Hawaiians at Kealakekua Bay after attempting to take their high chief hostage to recover a stolen cutter.
+British explorer Captain James Cook died on February 14, 1779, during a clash with Hawaiians at Kealakekua Bay after attempting to seize a local ruler as leverage for a stolen ship’s boat.

 Summary